Vodka Prosecco Cocktail

 Cucumber in Cocktails

 The cool, simple flavor of cucumber is lovely in drinks.
 You will be using a cucumber in this drink in 2 ways (that I’m sure of).
-Half of the cucumber is peeled, seeded, roughly chopped and pureed with some herbs and honey to make the refreshing puree that anchors this cocktail.
-The other half will be sliced as used for garnish, along with additional sprigs of the featured fresh herbs, basil and mint.
+Half of the cucumber is peeled, seeded, roughly chopped, and pureed with some herbs and honey to make the refreshing puree that anchors the cocktail.
+The other half will be sliced and used for garnish, along with additional sprigs of the featured fresh herbs, basil and mint.

-Cut the cucumber in half.
+1. Make the cucumber vodka blend: Cut the cucumber in half.
 Slice one half into circles and set aside in the refrigerator.
-Peel the other half, slice in half lengthwise, scrape out the seeds, and cut into chunks.
-Place the chunks of cucumber, mint, basil, and honey in a food processor or blender, add the vodka and blend until as smooth as possible; let the motor run for at least 30 seconds.
+Peel the other half, slice it in half lengthwise, scrape out the seeds, and cut it into chunks.
+Place the chunks of cucumber, mint, basil, and honey in a food processor or blender, add the vodka, and blend until as smooth as possible; let the motor run for at least 30 seconds.
 Refrigerate the puree for at least 1 hour, until chilled.

-Pour in the chilled puree into a pitcher.
+2. Fill the pitcher: Pour the chilled puree into a pitcher, then pour in the Prosecco.

 Bottle pouring Prosecco into a glass pitcher of green liquid.

-Serve in the glass of your choice over ice, with the cucumber slices and additional sprigs of fresh herbs for garnish.
+1. Serve: Pour into the glasses of your choice over ice, with the cucumber slices and additional sprigs of fresh herbs for garnish.

 Glass pitcher pouring green Vodka Prosecco cocktails into small glasses of ice.